guyinatuxedo/nightmare/modules/5.1-mitigation_aslr_pie/readme.md

 This time we can see that the address is `0x7ffcdc7caf68`, so it has changed.
 Also one quick note, when you run a binary straight up in gdb, it can disable aslr in certain memory regions.
 The reason why aslr works here is I spawned the process, then attached it using pwntools.

-Now know the addresses of various things in memory regions like the heap, stack, and libc (libc is where standard functions like `fgets` and `puts` live) can be extremely helpful if not necessary while attacking some targets.
+Now knowing the addresses of various things in memory regions like the heap, stack, and libc (libc is where standard functions like `fgets` and `puts` live) can be extremely helpful if not necessary while attacking some targets.
 So what is the bypass to this mitigation?

-The bypass is we leak an address from a memory region that we want to know what it's address space is.
+The bypass is we will leak an address from a memory region that we want to know what it's address space is.
 For this it might help to take a look at the memory mappings of a process with `vmmap`:

 ```
 gef➤  vmmap